 By applying these strategies, you can use result interpretation as a catalyst for positive change.

 Although being transparent and collaborating with the team on your strategy may be ideal, it’s not always practical.
-Regardless of the approach you use, you can begin making improvements immediately and administer the assessment again after 6-12 months to evaluate your results.
+Regardless of the approach you use, you can begin making improvements immediately and administer the assessment again after 6 to 12 months to evaluate your results.

-Even if you do not use the assessment tool, you can review the strategies below and implement any of the ideas you feel would support your team’s psychological safety.
+Even if you don’t use the assessment tool, you can review the strategies below and implement any of the ideas you feel would support your team’s psychological safety.

 Statements and suggested strategies